midacts/unifi/README.md

 -

-My only other recommendation besides running this script is to make your partition you will be installing unifi on to be in the neighborhood of 20GBs.
+My only other recommendation, besides running this script, is to make your partition you will be installing unifi on to be in the neighborhood of **20GBs**.
 You might be able to get away with 6, or maybe 10- but I like to make sure my machines have some room to grow in case they need to.

 Otherwise you will get error messages like this in /var/log/mongodb/mongodb.log